 About ANE International

-when a newly diagnosed Australian family reached out to a family in Canada.
-This Canadian family had been dealing with ANE for 7 years with no contact with any other ANE family.
+when a newly diagnosed Australian family connected with a family in Canada.
+Neither family could find support specific to ANE worldwide.
 From this humble beginning a closed Facebook group was formed on 1st April 2016.
-Slowly other members joined, and one year later 26 affected families were enjoying the support and shared information within this group.
-Today we have over 60 families.
-Members are worldwide including USA, South Africa, New Zealand, United Kingdom, Indonesia, The Netherlands, Austria, Finland, Malaysia, Italy and India.
+Slowly other members joined, and a community was formed, enjoying support and shared information.
+Today we have many families, and continue to grow.
+Members are from The Americas, Europe, Africa, Asia and Oceania.
 The creation of an open Facebook Page in 2017, ANE International, opened up a wider base to share medical information, research and relevant content.
 In 2017 ANE International launched this website in the hope of bringing even greater awareness.

-To empower ANE families through education, shared experience & support.
-Creating awareness on all aspects of ANE among the general public, medical & research communities.
+“To empower ANE families through education, shared experience & support.
+Creating awareness on all aspects of ANE among the general public, medical & research communities”

-To make Acute Necrotizing Encephalopathy (ANE, ANEC, IIAE3, ADANE or ANE1) a highly recognised disease.
+To make Acute Necrotizing Encephalopathy (ANE, ANEC, IIAE3, ADANE or ANE1) a highly recognized disease.
 For it to be as rare as it possibly can be; given its eradication is unlikely.
 That those affected and their families have access to social & moral support and be provided with informal education through shared family experience.
 To raise awareness in the medical community about this little known & rare disease and to educate the public about the importance of vaccinations through patient advocacy.